dynamic/silverstripe-docker-compose/README.md

 ## Webroot

 Once your environment has been built, a `public` folder will be created in `folder`.
 Place your project files there.
-If you are using silverstripe it is recommended to create a `silverstripe-cache` folder in `public`.
+If you are using SilverStripe it is recommended to create a `silverstripe-cache` folder in `public`.

 ## Database Info